 Advise and provide expert testimony to parties and counsel in disputes over insurance carriers' claims handling, defense, and indemnity obligations.

-Counsel pro bono for environmental and advocacy groups including the Sierra Club, National Audubon Society, Wilderness Watch, Pacific Rivers Council, Washington Environmental Council, Olympic Park Associates, North Cascades Conservation Council, Alliance for the Wild Rockies, Defenders of Wildlife, Public Employees for Environmental Responsibility, and Label It Washington, in matters promoting or protecting the public interest.
+Counsel pro bono for environmental and advocacy groups including the Sierra Club, National Audubon Society, Wilderness Watch, Pacific Rivers Council, Washington Environmental Council, Olympic Park Associates, North Cascades Conservation Council, Alliance for the Wild Rockies, Defenders of Wildlife, Public Employees for Environmental Responsibility, and Label It Washington, in litigation and public interest advocacy.

 Adjunct Faculty, University of Washington Professional & Continuing Education (2009 – 2014).
 Instructor in Environmental Law & Regulation Certificate Program on endangered species protection, regulatory takings, ocean policy, and management of coastal and marine resources.